Universal Precautions - Two words everyone should know

 Universal Precautions may be a common phrase in the world of healthcare but to the average American they are unfamiliar words.
 When it comes to our health, everyone should learn and practice them well.
 Back in the early 1980s, HIV was introduced to the United States.
 It seemed like every night, the evening news talked about a new virus called AIDS.

 At that time, the Center for Disease Control (CDC) published a document called "Guideline for Isolation Precautions in Hospitals", which included a section dealing with blood and bodily fluid precautions.
 Five years later the CDC published "Recommendations for Prevention of HIV Transmission in Health Care Settings".
 The new document recommended that bodily fluids, infected or not, should be considered potentially infectious.

 "OSHA requires employees to observe Universal Precautions"

-As part of Universal Precautions, the CDC recommends the use of gloves, masks, eyewear, face-shields, barrier gowns and other Personal Protection Equipment to reduce exposure.
+As part of Universal Precautions, the CDC recommends the use of gloves, masks, eyewear, face shields, barrier gowns, and other Personal Protection Equipment to reduce exposure.
 As always, engineering and work practice controls should also be implemented to limit exposure.
-These links will provide more details about the OSHA standard and CDC guidelines pertaining Bloodborne Pathogens and Universal Precautions.
-We also wrote "Bloodborne Pathogens and the typical American worker" which gives a nice overview of what it is and why it is important.
+These links will provide more details about the OSHA standard and CDC guidelines about Bloodborne Pathogens and Universal Precautions.
+We also wrote "Bloodborne Pathogens and the Typical American Worker" which gives a nice overview of what it is and why it is important.